Working Papers

 JEL Classification: E32, E52.

-distribution of the child’s future income (or her parents’) have ambiguous
+shifts in the distribution of the child’s future income (or her parents’) have

-effects on the child’s residential choice.
-Parental altruism is the very source
+ambiguous effects on the child’s residential choice.
+Parental altruism is the

-of ambiguity in the results.
-If parents are selfish or the joint income
+very source of ambiguity in the results.
+If parents are selfish or the joint

-distribution of parents and child places no mass on the region where transfers
+income distribution of parents and child places no mass on the region where

-are provided, a FOSD shift in the distribution of the child’s (parents’) future
+transfers are provided, a FOSD shift in the distribution of the child’s

-income will reduce (raise) the child’s current income threshold for
+(parents’) future income will reduce (raise) the child’s current income

 Keywords: